 Research participants should be treated fairly and risks and benefits evenly distributed.

 Applying these principles leads us to the following requirements:

 The risks to research subjects posed by participation in research should be justified by the anticipated benefits to the subjects or society.

 This requirement is clearly stated in all codes of research ethics and is central to the federal regulations.
 The major responsibility of review is to assess the risks and benefits of proposed research.

 The first part of the review process considers the risks and benefits within the proposed research activity.
 There are five steps in the analysis.

+Risk is the probability of harm or injury (physical, psychological, social, or economic) occurring as a result of participation in a research study.
 The proposed research is reviewed to identify any possible risks; all phases of the research are considered, from the initial contact with subjects through data collection and storage.
-Identifying risks table

 Next, the reviewer considers whether risks will be minimized to the extent possible.
 Precautions, safeguards, and alternatives can be incorporated into the research activity to reduce the probability of harm or limit its severity or duration.